TJ Friedl Player Props: Reds vs. Mets

 TJ Friedl At The Plate

-- Friedl has 38 hits, which is best among Cincinnati hitters this season, while batting .325 with 11 extra-base hits.
+- Friedl leads Cincinnati with 38 hits, batting .314 this season with 11 extra-base hits.

-- Among the qualifying hitters in MLB play, he ranks seventh in batting average, 43rd in on-base percentage, and 45th in slugging.
+- Among qualified hitters, he ranks 12th in batting average, while his on-base percentage ranks 55th and he is 52nd in slugging.

-- Friedl has an RBI in 10 of 35 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in two contests.
+- Friedl has driven home a run in 10 games this season (27.8%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.